meetmatt/docker-registry/README.md

-# Private docker registry ansible playbooks
+# Ansible playbooks to roll out private docker registry

+*Note* ubuntu 14.04 is the only supported and tested OS.

 ## Step 1